Subgroups generated by two Dehn twists on a nonorientable surface: Joinable segments of and

 In exactly the same way we define segments of $a$ (with respect to $b$) and their properties.

-The main reason for the importance of adjacent/joinable segments of $b$ is that they provide natural reductions of the intersection points of $t_a(b)$ and $b$ (Figure \ref{r00a}).
+\begin{uw} The main reason for the importance of adjacent/joinable segments of $b$ is that they provide natural reductions of the intersection points of $t_a(b)$ and $b$ (Figure \ref{r00a}).

-In fact, as was observed in \cite{Stukow_twist}, these segments are the only source of such reductions.

-Let us recall some basic properties of joinable segments. \begin{prop}[Lemmata 3.4, 3.7 and 3.8 of \cite{Stukow_twist}] \quad \begin{enumerate} \item Initial [terminal] points of oriented joinable segments of $b$ are on the same side of $a$. \item Let $p$ and $q$ be oriented segments such that $q$ begins at the terminal point of $p$ (note that this includes the case $q=-p$).
-Then $p$ and $q$ are not joinable. \end{enumerate} \end{prop} Still following \cite{Stukow_twist}, by a \emph{double segment} of $b$ we mean an unordered pair of two different oriented segments of $b$ which have the same initial point.
-There are exactly $I(a,b)$ double segments -- they correspond to intersection points of $a$ and $b$.
+In fact, as observed in \cite{Stukow_twist}, these segments are the only nontrivial source of such reductions. \end{uw} Let us recall some basic properties of joinable segments. \begin{prop}[Lemmas 3.4, 3.7 and 3.8 of \cite{Stukow_twist}] \quad \begin{enumerate} \item Initial [terminal] points of oriented joinable segments of $b$ are on the same side of $a$. \item Let $p$ and $q$ be oriented segments such that $q$ begins at the terminal point of $p$ (this includes the case $q=-p$).
+Then $p$ and $q$ are not joinable. \end{enumerate} \end{prop} Still following \cite{Stukow_twist}, by a \emph{double segment} of $b$, we mean an unordered pair of two different oriented segments of $b$ that have the same initial point.
+Exactly $I(a,b)$ double segments exist, which correspond to intersection points of $a$ and $b$.

-Two double segments are called \emph{joinable} if there exists an oriented segment $p$ in the first double segment and $q$ in the other such that $p$ and $q$ are joinable.
+Two double segments are called \emph{joinable} if an oriented segment $p$ exists in the first double segment and $q$ exists in the other such that $p$ and $q$ are joinable.

-Studying the action of a twist $t_a$ on a circle $b$ it is important to have some obstructions for possible reductions of intersection points between $t_a(b)$ and $b$.
-The basic result in this direction is the following proposition. \begin{prop}[Lemma 3.9 of \cite{Stukow_twist}] Suppose $I(a,b)\geq 2$.
-Then for each double segment $P$ there exists a double segment $Q\neq P$ which is not joinable to $P$. \end{prop} However it turns out that for our purpose we need slightly stronger result. \begin{prop} Suppose $I(a,b)\geq 3$.
-Then for each double segment $P$ there exist two double segments different form $P$ which are not joinable to $P$. \end{prop} \begin{proof} Let $\{p_1,p_2\}$ constitute a double segment of $b$ corresponding to the intersection point $P$ of $a$ and $b$, and assume that there exists exactly one double segment of $b$ not joinable to $P$ (by Proposition \ref{prop:sing:dbl:seg} there exists at least one such double segment).
+Studying the action of a twist $t_a$ on a circle $b$ is important to obtain some obstructions for possible reductions of intersection points between $t_a(b)$ and $b$.
+The basic result in this direction is the following proposition: \begin{prop}[Lemma 3.9 of \cite{Stukow_twist}] Suppose $I(a,b)\geq 2$.
+Then, for each double segment $P$, a double segment $Q\neq P$ exists, which is not joinable to $P$. \end{prop}

-Our first assertion is that both $p_1$ and $p_2$ have the initial and the terminal point on the same side of $a$.